chrisclarkson/NRLcalc/README.md

 # Data and scripts

-Also I have provided exemplary scripts and data used in my paper: 'What determines the decrease in nucleosome repeat length near bound CTCF?'- See description below:
+I have provided exemple scripts and data as listed below:

 `data`
 Directory contains example phasogram text files used in NRL calculations for CTCF predicted binding sites.

 `scripts`
-Directory contains code that went into the preparation, processing and interpretation of the data.
-Can all be run sequentially from 'step_by_step.sh'.
-Also please install all prerequisites for this code (specified in prerequisites_scripts.sh).
+Directory contains code the codes used in our manuscript preparation.
+These can be run sequentially from 'step_by_step.sh'.
+The prerequisites required for the applet are specified in 'prerequisites_scripts.sh'.

+# Citation
+Christopher T. Clarkson, Emma A. Deeks, Ralph Samarista, Victor B. Zhurkin and Vladimir B. Teif (2019) "What determines the decrease in nucleosome repeat length near bound CTCF?" (preprint will be soon available on https://www.biorxiv.org/)

 # Demonstration
 ![](https://github.com/chrisclarkson/pics/blob/master/ezgif.com-video-to-gif-3.gif)